termosa/use-request/README.md

 import useRequest, { UseRequestStatus } from 'use-request'

 const Example = () => {
-  const {
-    execute, // Callback for the [asyncFunction] with the same arguments list and result status,  // Instance of Sta tus to observe the lifecycle of the asyncFunction value,   // Result of the last request error,   // Error thrown during the execution of the last request reset,   // Drop the state
-  } = useRequest(
+  const request = useRequest(
-    asyncFunction, // The function that returns a [Promise] instance [],            // Optional list of [React.DependencyList] type to update [asyncFunction] [],            // Optional arguments list.
-The [asyncFunction] will be called immediately if this is set )
+    callback, // Async function (can be sync if needed) [] // Optional arguments list.
+The callback will be called immediately if this is set )

-  // Request is not called yet, or was reset
-  // Good indicator for initial screen if (status === UseRequestStatus.IDLE) // ...

-  // Request is processing right now
-  // Can be used to show spinners, disable submit buttons, and etc. if (status === UseRequestStatus.PENDING) // ...

-  // Request has failed (promise is rejected)
-  // The request.error property is filled with the value that promise is rejected with if (status === UseRequestStatus.FAILED) // ...

-  // Request has been completed
-  // Finally, the function results are stored in request.value property, grab and use it at any time if (status === UseRequestStatus.COMPLETED) // ...
+  // Results

+  request.value // Last result of the callback request.error // Last error thrown from the callback

+  // Methods

+  request.execute(...callbackArgs) // Proxy to trigger the callback() request.reset() // Drop the state and cancel ongoing requests

+  // Lifecycle

+  request.idle // True, when request is not initialized or was reset, use for initial screen request.pending // True, when the request is ongoing, use to show spinners, disabled forms, etc. request.completed // True, when the request is successfully resolved request.failed // True, when the request is rejected

+  request.status // Value of UseRequestStatus enum, helpful for tracking request status

   // ...
 }